Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Background

-\emph{The $\sSnapshot()$ operation.~~} A call to $\sSnapshot()$ (line~\ref{ln:9snspp}) causes $p_i$ to reliably broadcast, via the primitive $\mathsf{reliableBroadcast}$, a new $ssn$ index in a $\mathrm{SNAP}$ to all processors in $\sP$.
-Processor $p_i$ then places it as a background task (line~\ref{ln:9repSnapIsns}).
-We note that for our proposed solutions we do not assume access to a reliable broadcast mechanism such as $\mathsf{reliableBroadcast}$; see Section~\ref{sec:aussata} for details and an alternative approach that uses safe registers instead of the $\mathsf{reliableBroadcast}$ primitive, which often has higher communication costs.
+\emph{The $\sSnapshot()$ operation.~~} A call to $\sSnapshot()$ (line~\ref{ln:9snspp}) causes $p_i$ to reliably broadcast, via the primitive $\mathsf{reliableBroadcast}$, a new $sns$ index in a $\mathrm{SNAP}$ message to all processors in $\sP$.
+Processor $p_i$ then waits for the task’s completion by placing it as a background task (line~\ref{ln:9repSnapIsns}).
+We note that for our proposed solutions we do not assume access to a reliable broadcast mechanism such as $\mathsf{reliableBroadcast}$; see Section~\ref{sec:aussata} for details and an alternative approach that uses safe registers instead of the (more involved) $\mathsf{reliableBroadcast}$ primitive.

-\emph{The $\mathrm{baseSnapshot}()$ function.~~} This function essentially follows the $\sSnapshot()$ operation of Algorithm~\ref{alg:0disCongif}.
-That is, Algorithm~\ref{alg:0disCongif}'s snapshot repeat-until loops iterates until the retrieved $reg$ vector equals to the one that was known prior to the last repeat-until iteration.
-Algorithm~\ref{alg:0disCongif}'s $\mathrm{baseSnapshot()}$ procedure returns after at least one snapshot process has terminated.
+\emph{The $\baseSnapshot()$ function.~~} This function essentially follows the $\sSnapshot()$ operation of Algorithm~\ref{alg:0disCongif}.
+That is, Algorithm~\ref{alg:9disCongif}'s snapshot repeat-until loops iterates until the retrieved $reg$ vector equals to the one that was known prior to the last repeat-until iteration.
+Algorithm~\ref{alg:9disCongif}'s $\mathrm{baseSnapshot()}$ procedure returns after at least one snapshot process has terminated.
 In detail, processor $p_i$ stores in $\repSnap[s,t]$, via a reliable broadcast of the $\mathrm{END}$ message, the result of the snapshot process (line~\ref{ln:prevReg} and~\ref{ln:uponEND}).